OGraffeuille/RaspberryPi-Microscope/Readme.md

 Mode 2 uses the image port.
 This mode results in more consistent and higher quality images.
 However, ~500 ms is required after the capture to process and store the image.
 Additional images cannot be taken in this period of time.

-Once the image(s) are captured, they will be downloaded into the Images folder, which must exist in the same directory as the git repository.
+Once the image(s) are captured, they will be downloaded into the Images folder, which must exist in the same directory server launch script.

 The image tab will also display the latest image that has been captured, as well as the filename of this image.
 Note that .gif images can not be displayed.
-There are buttons to open up the image in a image editor, delete it, or rename it.
+There are buttons to open up the image in a default image editor, delete it, or rename it.

 ### Record Video Tab

 The image tab lets you record videos.
 Accepted file types are mp3, mp4, m4v.
-More can be added at the top of cameraLibClient easily.
+More can be added at the top of the cameraLibClient.py script easily, by adding to the IMAGE_TYPES array.

 A timestamp is used as a default filename if none is given.
 The default file extension is m4v.